Top 75+ Manual Testing Interview Questions and Answers for Freshers & Experienced

 • Everyone in the organization should be clear on what ‘quality’ means to the end-user

-A cause-effect graph, also known as a cause-and-effect diagram or Ishikawa diagram, is a visual tool used for problem-solving and root cause analysis.
-It was developed by Japanese quality control expert Kaoru Ishikawa and is often referred to as the “fishbone diagram” due to its resemblance to a fish skeleton.
+A cause-effect graph, also known as a cause-and-effect diagram or Ishikawa diagram, is a visual tool for problem-solving and root-cause analysis.
+Japanese quality control expert Kaoru Ishikawa developed it, which is often referred to as the “fishbone diagram” due to its resemblance to a fish skeleton.

 The diagram helps identify and explore the potential causes leading to a particular problem or effect.
 It’s particularly useful in understanding the complex relationships between various factors that contribute to an issue.
 The main components of a cause-effect graph include: